vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **3-17.** Lord Katsushige was observing a shooting practice for his vassals.
 When Saitō Yōnosuke stepped up to the mark, he aimed his arquebus high, and fired.
 Lord Katsushige was informed by the target attendant, “No musket ball, Sire.”
 Yōnosuke stood tall and exclaimed for all to hear: “Of course there isn’t\!
 Until now, I have never shot musket balls into mounds of dirt; but, I have a curious habit of never missing the torso of a live enemy.
 This can be corroborated by the fact that Lord Hida[^329] is still alive\!”

+[^329]: Nabeshima Naoshige.

 Lord Katsushige was incensed by this outburst, and was inclined to cut Yōnosuke down in his tracks.
 He returned to the castle fuming instead, putting a damper on what had otherwise been a good day.
 Upon returning to the castle, Lord Katsushige visited his father in the third citadel, the retired Lord Naoshige, and angrily relayed the incident.
 “This is what happened… Yōnosuke didn’t treat me as his lord and went out of his way to embarrass me.
 Although tempted to kill him there and then, your long and treasured relationship with him stayed my hand.
 I ask you now, how is he to be castigated for his insolence?”

 When Katsushige had at last calmed down, Lord Naoshige responded, “Indeed, your anger is understandable.
 Thus, I advise you to have his unit captain commit *seppuku* immediately.”
 Lord Katsushige was flabbergasted by this response.
 “It was not the unit captain at fault.
 It was Yōnosuke.
 I am inquiring how I should punish Yōnosuke.”
 Lord Naoshige was insistent.
 “I recently instructed the unit captains that ‘Young warriors tend to let their guard down, and forget how to wield their weapons in this extended period of peace and tranquillity in the realm.
 They will not be able to perform in battle should the need arise without regular training to augment military preparedness.
 Let’s avert this problem by first having the men practice on the firing range in front of Shinano-no-Kami.’[^330] My intention was to make this exercise for young untrained warriors; but to insist that an old warhorse like Yōnosuke shoot together with inexperienced men is offensive, and so the unit captain should be held culpable.
 What Yōnosuke said was on the mark\!
 I bear witness to his past exploits.
 The unit captain is to be sentenced to death immediately.”
 Lord Katsushige apologized for his thoughtlessness, and the problem faded away.

+[^330]: “Shinano-no-Kami” was an honorable name for Nabeshima Katsushige, literally meaning “Lord of Shinano.”

 ___________